genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/20_Variables.md

 ![image](/images/scriptcustomvariable.PNG)

-We will add 2 more string variables with no direction set **(leave outbound and inbound set to no)** -
+We will add 2 more string variables with no direction set **(leave Output and Input toggled to no)** -
   * CaseStatus
   * successresponse